openshift/enhancements/enhancements/management-workload-partitioning.md

 management CPU set is not defined, the feature will be completely disabled.

-We generally want components to opt-in to being considered management workloads.
-Therefore, for a regular pod to be considered to contain a management workload it must be labeled with a *workload label*, `workload.openshift.io/target={workload_type}`.
-For now, we will focus on `workload.openshift.io/target=management`, but this syntax supports other types of workloads that may be defined in future enhancements.
+We generally want components to opt-in to workload partitioning and especially to being considered management workloads.
+Therefore, for a regular pod to be considered to contain a management workload it must be labeled with a *workload annotation*, `workload.openshift.io/{target}`.
+For now, we will focus on targeting the management workloads via `workload.openshift.io/management`, but will use a syntax that supports other types of workloads that may be defined in future enhancements.

+We want to be able to differentiate between "hard" and "soft" partitioning requests.
+We also want to be able to support other partitioning parameters in the future.
+Therefore, workload partitioning settings will use an annotation with a JSON value (see below for details).

 We want to treat all OpenShift components as management workloads, including those that run the control plane.
-Therefore, kubelet will be modified to treat static pods with the label as management workloads, when the feature is enabled.
-We will update operator manifests and implementations to label all OpenShift components not running in static pods with the label, and add a CI job to require that the label be present in all workloads created from the release payload.
+Therefore, kubelet will be modified to partition static pods with the annotation based on their workload type, when the feature is enabled.
+We will update operator manifests and implementations to annotate all OpenShift components not running in static pods to target the `management` CPUs, and add a CI job to require that the annotation be present in all workloads created from the release payload.

 We need kubelet to know when the feature is enabled, but we cannot change the configuration schema that kubelet inherits from